 He heard Cierre, somewhere out of his sight, yelling something about the power of a snow leopard.
 Meaningless and so to be ignored.
 Then a new gun opened up, Jenny’s Glock 17, firing down from the balcony in front of her office.
 A beam of blue light from a ray-gun, presumably fired by Major Davis, lanced down from the balcony and struck Ziva simultaneously with a second blast from Burleigh’s weapon.

 Ziva… changed.
 Suddenly she was six feet tall, her clothes had transformed into a beige jacket and pants, and her hair was short and spiked up.
 Her eyes glowed with a silvery light.
 “Help… mmmeee…

 ” she moaned, her voice metallic and echoing, and then she changed again.
-Still six feet tall but with long blond hair and a face Gibbs had seen in a photo.
+Still six feet tall but with long blonde hair and a face Gibbs had seen in a photo.
 Cheyenne Doyle.

 “Naughty worm!”
 Doyle said, in the tones of a normal human but a voice completely unlike Ziva’s.
 She swung her right-hand gun to aim at McGee, who was now exposed to her fire, but before she could pull the trigger Cierre emerged from behind a partition and hurled herself bodily at Doyle.
 Her gun was nowhere in sight and she was relying entirely on her strength and speed.